Eastern Namibia - a savannah with acacias and wild animals

 Windhoek – Return to Civilization

-After an early breakfast and a final chance for a short walk in Okonjima, we head back to Windhoek.
-On the way, we stop in Okahandja, where we visit the local wood carving market – the perfect place for unique souvenirs, handcrafted by local artisans and inspired by African nature and culture.
+After an early breakfast and a final chance for a brief walk in Okonjima, we head back to Windhoek.
+On the way, we stop at Okahandja, where we visit the local wood carving market – an ideal spot for unique souvenirs, handcrafted by local artisans and inspired by African nature and culture.

-Our arrival in Windhoek is in the early afternoon, and we settle again at the Arebbusch Travel Lodge.
-The afternoon is free for relaxation, a stroll around the city, or some last-minute shopping.
-In the evening, we gather for a farewell dinner at the legendary Joe’s Beerhouse – an iconic restaurant with a unique atmosphere, where we can try traditional local dishes and share the most exciting moments of our journey.
+We arrive in Windhoek in the early afternoon and settle once again at the Arebbusch Travel Lodge.
+The afternoon is free for relaxation, exploring the city, or last-minute shopping.
+In the evening, we gather for a farewell dinner at the iconic Joe’s Beerhouse – a legendary restaurant with a unique atmosphere, where we can taste traditional local dishes and share the most thrilling moments from our journey.

-This evening is the perfect conclusion to our Namibian adventure, filled with memories of the wild and the rich culture of this thrilling country.
+Tonight is the perfect conclusion to our adventure through Namibia, filled with memories of its wildlife and the rich culture of this exciting country.

 Day 13